alejio/alejio.github.io/_posts/2020-10-18-from-geo-to-data.md

 ## My short career as a Geophysicist

-As an MSc student at the University of Leeds back in 2012, I was offered an opportunity to do a internship, as part of my dissertation.
+As an MSc student at the University of Leeds back in 2012, I was offered an opportunity to do an internship, as part of my dissertation.
 (At a real, global company based in the UK!
 And I would get a salary!!)

 The company that would host me was a big player in "Oil & Gas services" doing "marine seismic data acquisition and imaging".
 As a Statistics student that meant little to me at first.
 I soon found out that the company operated a fleet of ships that recorded subsurface data (seismic waves reflected by the subsurface after being "bombarded" by acoustic energy from airguns pointing towards it) which would be processed onshore to create 3D images.
 Oil & Gas companies would buy these image datasets (biiig data in tape format), and analyse them to pinpoint locations with a reasonable probability of extractable hydrocarbons.